pinapelz/brokenithm-evolved-ios-umi/README.md

 > You must launch the server before Umiguri.
 If Umiguri is already opened you will need to restart the game.

 # Config
 By default no configuration is required.
 This application will use UMIGURI's 32-zone keyboard layout.
-32-zone input is supported, but you will need to find a client that also supports 32-zones of input.
+32-zone input is supported, but you will need to find a client that also supports 32-zones of input (with the exception of air-zones).
+The default config can be found in `key_config.json`

+Due to how the iOS clients above were programmed, the AIR ZONES are out of order due to some IO differences.
+In the default `key_config.json` this has been adjusted to fix the order when outputting keybinds.
+However, if for any reason you require the original order then replace the contents `key_config.json` with whats inside `chuniio_key_config.json`